George Maple

-As an artist, ghostwriter and producer, she has over 400 million Spotify streams.
-She has written and produced for artists such as DJ Snake, What So Not, Flume, Goldroom, Guy Sebastian, Hayden James and Flight Facilities.
-Maple is the pitched down voice on the Hayden James song "Something About You".
+As an artist, ghostwriter and producer, she has over 1.4 billion " streams.
+She has written and produced for artists including DJ Snake, What So Not, Flume, Jessica Mauboy Tkay Maidza, Goldroom, Guy Sebastian, Hayden James, Anna Lunoe, Melanie C and Flight Facilities.
+Maple is the pitched down voice on the Hayden James song "Something About You" and 'Just A Lover.'
+Notable contributions include What So Not 'High You Are,' Flight Facilities 'Foreign Language,' DJ Snake 'Talk,' and What So Not 'Gemini.'